nextinterfaces/next/README.md

 -------------

 * [Download](http://nextinterfaces.com/download) `next-xx.zip` file
-* Add the attached /hello-next project to Eclipse.
+* Add the attached `hello-next` project to Eclipse.
 Eclipse should automatically discover it as a GWT project.
 * From Eclipse /Run /Run As Web Application.
 * Alternatively, you can also copy `hello-next/war/WEB-INF/next.jar` file to your GWT project and add it to your classpath.